VBB-Org/pet-game-phaser/README.md

+# PET GAME LETS GOOOOOO

+The following boilerplate was set up from [/phaserjs/template-vite-ts](https://github.com/phaserjs/template-vite-ts)

+When you commit, please pull main into your feature branch before creating your pull request Please make pull requests only when a feature is complete and tested to be bug-free

+At the moment we're just playing around so main is not protected so just go for it whatever.
+Eventually we'll get some structure here.

 # Phaser Vite TypeScript Template

 This is a Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow, includes TypeScript support and scripts to generate production-ready builds.